 CHICAGO -- As a clinical specialty, radiology might be behind the curve with regard to chasing federal health IT incentive payments for implementing electronic health records (EHRs).
-Nevertheless,
+Nevertheless, there's one meaningful use requirement that holds great potential for radiologists -- clinical decision support.

 The reason is that radiologists remain "walled off" from the rest of the health care IT ecosystem, despite all the heavy technology at their disposal for creating images, said Sandy Napel, professor of radiology at Stanford University and co-director of Information Sciences in Imaging at Stanford.
 Clinical decision support tools are one way to break down those walls and integrate outside data with patient cases, he noted in a session at the Radiological Society of North America (RSNA) 96th Scientific Assembly and Annual Meeting.